sapori-saperi

 Locanda le Querce, Frontino

 Architect-owner Federica Crocetti fell in love with this huge old stone farmhouse.
 She restored it and constructed an extra building in order to have more rooms.
-En suite bathrooms, wi-fi, hairdryers, swimming pool.
+Mostly en suite bathrooms, two shared bathrooms, wi-fi, hairdryers, swimming pool.

 Picture